Leanza Cornett, Miss America who was crusading AIDS activist, dies at 49

 Many were surprised when Ms. Cornett — an academically undistinguished student who had bounced among colleges before taking time off to star in “The Little Mermaid” at Orlando’s Disney-MGM Studios Park — emerged as the winner.

-But the petite, self-possessed 21-year-old with traffic-stopping brown eyes quickly demonstrated a natural command of her new spotlight.
+But the petite, self-possessed 21-year-old with traffic-stopping eyes quickly demonstrated a natural command of her new spotlight.
 In her early days as Miss America, she declared herself “a Christian who is pro-choice” and called for distributing clean needles to addicts and condoms to students who want them.
 A registered Republican, she blasted the shortcomings of then-President George H.W.
 Bush’s AIDS efforts.

 She would later carry a panel of the AIDS Quilt in President Bill Clinton’s 1993 inaugural parade and appear on the Christian Broadcasting Network’s “700 Club” program to call on religious communities to help fight the disease.